Updated on: January 1, 2022

 Let’s have a look at each of these products and learn how do they work.

 This innovative drinking aid is a great help for people with tremors.
 It helps them to reduce tremor effects while drinking so that they can have their tea or coffee without spilling.
-Although primarily designed for tremor patients, the cup can also benefit those suffering from muscle weakness, limited dexterity or who drink on the go in the car or train.
+Primarily designed for tremor patients, the cup can also benefit those suffering from arthritis and multiple sclerosis.

 The cup has a large, easy-grip handle that is rotatable (rotate 360 degrees).
 The rotatable feature allows the cup to be at self-level whilst in use, no matter what angle the cup is held at.
 The slip-lid prevents the liquid from spilling and keeps drinks hotter for a long time while a drinking hole controls the flow of liquid to the user.

-Overall, this cup is very valuable for people with hand tremors.
+Overall, this cup is a valuable gift for people with hand tremors.
 It allows a comfortable and more dignified drinking experience.

 2. Gyenno Spoon